Open Mail Relay Security Guidelines

 Groups or departments who maintain a mail server.

-The Carnegie Mellon Computing Policy establishes a general policy for the use of computing, telephone and information resources.
+The Carnegie Mellon University Computing Policy establishes a general policy for the use of computing, telephone and information resources.
 The purpose of this guideline is to establish acceptable practices that support the policy as it applies to mail servers and open mail relays.

-This guideline was established to ensure that the Carnegie Mellon community has a clear understanding of proper procedure and usage.
+This guideline was established to ensure that the Carnegie Mellon University community has a clear understanding of proper procedure and usage.
 Computing Services reserves the right to modify this guideline as necessary.
 Any changes to this guideline will be posted to official.computing-news and will be reflected on this web page.

 Spammers: The problem with relaying e-mail occurs when outside users seek out a machine which allows relay, and abuse the relay by sending "spam."
 Spam can be defined as unsolicited e-mail such as solicitations or advertisements.
 By relaying mail, spammers can cut down on their e-mail load, make their messages less traceable, deflect attention from themselves, or work around restrictions.
 For example, it's difficult to determine the origination point of an outside user message that has been relayed.
-The "from" line information is undependable; and relying on the IP address would cause problems for users who are running clients outside of Carnegie Mellon's network.
-In general, the relaying of spam has a negative impact on the university's network, mail server, and human resources, as well as the reputation of Carnegie Mellon.
+The "from" line information is undependable; and relying on the IP address would cause problems for users who are running clients outside of Carnegie Mellon University's network.
+In general, the relaying of spam has a negative impact on the university's network, mail server, and human resources, as well as the reputation of Carnegie Mellon University.